JVD66/Emacster/README.md

 on ("UNIX" : (Linux / BSD / Solaris / AIX ...))
 POSIX platforms,
 Emacs can be run natively without a bash shell or other environment being necessary.
-It would also be possible for an Android or Windows GUI application to Depend On Termux and Termux Emacs being installed (Android), or on Emacs for Window being installed (Windows), or on just native Emacs being installed (Linux/UNIX), and to run it in Batch Mode on demand.
+It would also be possible for an Android or Windows GUI application to Depend On Termux and Termux Emacs being installed (Android), or on Emacs for Windows being installed (Windows), or on just native Emacs being installed (Linux/UNIX), and to run it in Batch Mode on demand.